-It’s been quite exciting times experimenting with cooking sous vide.
+It’s been quite exciting times experimenting with cooking sous vide, including this recipe for sous vide whole chicken.
 I like a roast chicken dinner for two reasons.
 Firstly, it’s such a warming homely dish and secondly, the use of leftovers for another meal.
 I looked in to how to cook a whole chicken sous vide, I didn’t find anything on roasting, but found some information on poaching and I also learned that each part of the chicken cooks at different times and temperatures on sous vide.

 It looked quite pale, but after a good 5 minutes under a very hot grill, you just want to crisp up the skin and not to cook the chicken.
 It looked very appetising.
 (I had tried the blow torch method but it didn’t look that great).

-I also sous vided the vegetables.
-The onions taste so good and sweet afterwards, I made an extra dish, onion puree.
+I also sous vide the vegetables.
+The onions taste so good and sweet afterwards, I made an extra dish, onion purée.
 Don’t worry about unpleasant breath.

 This recipe is great if made on the day or in advance for a stress free roast chicken meal.